Save/Download the page’s content as PDF below so you have the information even if you do not have access to wifi/internet

 - People who are contacts of a suspect or confirmed COVID-19 case (i.e. family members, friends, acquaintances, healthcare workers) should monitor their health condition (temperature check twice a day) 14 days from the last exposure.
 It is wise to keep daily contact with healthcare professionals throughout the entire monitoring period.

-5. Travel restrictions
+9. Travel restrictions

 Advice for Travellers:

-- If you develop fever and/or respiratory symptoms such as shortness of breath or cough 14 days after you have returned, it is recommended that you stay indoors and immediately seek medical attention mentioning your recent trip, or contact the National Public Health Organization (1135, 210-5212054).
+- If you develop fever and/or respiratory symptoms such as shortness of breath or cough up to 14 days after you have returned, it is recommended that you stay indoors and immediately seek medical attention mentioning your recent trip, or contact the National Public Health Organization (1135, 210-5212054).

 The compilation of announcements by the Greek State is based on measures taken by the Greek Government.
 The content of the Greek State announcements does not necessarily reflect the views of UNHCR.
 Please note that this summary of announcements by the Greek State is not an official UNHCR document and therefore all news sources and links provided should be quoted and referred to, if need be.